Kontowicz/Kontowicz.github.io/_posts/2020-08-31-A-little-something-to-get-you-started.md

 </html>
 ```

-Image background.png is not visible on base page.
+Image background.png is not visible on the base page.
 Any hidden resource on the page is interesting, let's check it out.
 Go to:

 ```
 http://35.227.24.107/f642e8efd2/background.png
 ```

-flag is displayed on this link.
+the flag is displayed on this link.

 ![](/assets/{{ page.title | downcase | replace: ' ','-'}}/flag.png)